margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for all the people outside
 * Grateful for all the people you love
 * Grateful for the girls in tech in DC
-* Grateufl for people on the playground
+* Grateful for people on the playground
 * Grateful for lessons at Norfolk Academy about music and history
 * Grateful for Hut Two
 * Grateful for business schools